crona2011/Editable/README.md

 If you don't want it to work with these functions then the plugin will fallback with a console warning.

-**This plugin is a work is progress, it has been tested and is in production (v1.3), if you find any bugs please don't hesitate to send a pull request!**
+**This plugin is a work is progress, it has been tested and is in production, if you find any bugs please don't hesitate to send a pull request!**

 And here's how you use it! :+1: